RevantOrg/Revant/README.md

 * The scripts require several input variables from the user, and such variables are currently set inside the scripts themselves.
 So, when running the pipeline on a new dataset, you currently have to duplicate the `scripts` directory and to customize its scripts as needed.
 A better solution will follow.
 * Scripts are numbered according to the order in which they should be executed.
 There is currently no scheduling system for running all scripts automatically.

-The pipeline is organized in the following steps.
-Both the `scripts` directory and the source code are organized around these steps.
+The pipeline is organized in the following steps, that are reflect both by the `scripts` directory and by the source code.

 ### Read factorization